cblevins/sp20-space-place/schedule.md

 **Week 8, 2/26: Space II**
 - Henri Lefebvre, *The Production of Space* (selections)
 - Michel de Certeau, *The Practice of Everyday Life* (Ch.
 7: Walking in the City), p.
 91-110.
-- George Chauncey, *Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890-1940* (selections)

 Workshop: TBD<br>
 *Project Example: Carly*